-Cristina Dias trained in Medical Genetics in Porto, Portugal, where she developed an interest in developmental disorders.
-She went on to work as a consultant in her native Canada, also qualifying in Medical Genetics with the Royal College of Physicians and Surgeons of Canada.
+Dr Cristina Dias trained in medical genetics in Porto, Portugal, where she developed an interest in developmental disorders.
+She went on to work as a consultant in Canada, also qualifying in medical genetics with the Royal College of Physicians and Surgeons of Canada.

-To further her skills and expertise towards the understanding the pathophysiology of genetically determined intellectual disability (ID), Cristina went on to do a PhD at the University of Cambridge and Wellcome Sanger Institute.
+To further her skills and expertise towards the understanding genetically determined intellectual disability (ID), Cristina went on to do a PhD at the University of Cambridge and Wellcome Sanger Institute.
 There, she demonstrated how mutations in BCL11A cause a novel ID syndrome using cellular and mouse models.

-Cristina maintains her interest in investigating the role of transcriptional regulation control in early neurodevelopment.
-She was appointed Clinical Senior Lecturer in the Department of Medical and Molecular Genetics at King’s College London, and has a secondment at the The Francis Crick Institute.
-Here Cristina is working with neurodevelopmental biologist Francois Guillemot to determine the role of BAF swi/snf chromatin regulation in early brain development, and the mechanisms underpinning abnormal neurodevelopment in human cellular models.
+Cristina maintains her interest in investigating the role of gene regulation in early neurodevelopment.
+She was appointed clinical senior lecturer in the Department of Medical and Molecular Genetics at King’s College London in 2016.
+She was awarded a prestigious Wellcome Clinical research Career Development Fellowship which she took up in 2018, seconded at the The Francis Crick Institute.
+Here, Cristina is working with neurodevelopmental biologist Dr Francois Guillemot to determine the role of BAF swi/snf chromatin regulation in early brain development, and the mechanisms underpinning abnormal neurodevelopment in human cellular models.

 As a clinician and researcher, her ultimate objective is to make a significant contribution to the development of translational research in neurodevelopmental disorders and thereby improve the health care of children and their families.